Benefits of Solution Focused Therapy

 Limitations of Solution Focused Therapy

-The basic principles of solution-focused therapy are fairly simple; they are the same when used for treating substance abuse disorders as they are for treating other mental health concerns.
+The basic principles of solution-focused therapy are fairly simple; they are the same when used for treating substance abuse disorders as for treating other mental health concerns.
 A therapist uses these same principles for an individual client, family, or group.
 The therapist emphasizes finding solutions to a problem, not discovering the cause or origins of the problem.

 Solution Focused Therapy Training Near Me